 Scrum teams usually have to work in iterations which are known as sprints which generally last up to two weeks to one month long while XP team works in the iteration that lasts for one or two weeks.

 XP teams are more flexible as they can change their iterations while Scrum teams do not allow any change in their iterations.

 Lean software development method follows the principle of “Just in time production”.
-It aims at increasing speed of software development and decreasing cost.
+It aims at increasing the speed of software development and decreasing cost.

 The basic idea of lean is to reduce non-value-added activities (known as “wastes”) in order to increase customer value.
-The agile process itself is a lean method for the software development lifecycle.
-However, activities like backlog grooming (when team review items on the backlog to ensure the appropriate items are in the backlog, that they are prioritised well, and that the items at the top of the backlog are ready for delivery) code refactoring (process of restructuring existing computer code – changing the factoring — without changing its external behavior) fits agile methodology more in tune with lean principles.
+The agile process itself is a lean method for software development lifecycle.
+However, activities like backlog grooming (when team review items on the backlog to ensure the appropriate items are in the backlog, that they are prioritized well, and that the items at the top of the backlog are ready for delivery) code refactoring (process of restructuring existing computer code – changing the factoring — without changing its external behavior) fits agile methodology more in tune with lean principles.

 8. What is Kanban?

 Kanban is a tool which helps the team to keep a close eye the work i.e., to measure its progress.
 Apart from the progress, the status of a development story can be seamlessly described with the help of ‘kanban board’.

 Kanban board aids in writing the whole scenario of a project at a single place to give a perfect picture of the bottleneck, a task done, workflow progress.
 It helps in the continuous delivery of the product without overburdening the team.